Equal contribution

 Methylene blue assays.
 Cells were treated as indicated for 72 hours and then survival was quantified by methylene blue staining, as described previously .
 Also elaborated in SI.

 Western blot analysis.
 Cells were treated as indicated for 48 hours, and then adherent and floating dead cells were collected, lysed, and analyzed by western blotting as described previously .
-Also elaborated in SI.
+Also elaborated on in SI.
+All results were normalized according to total lane intensity, which was obtained using the stain-free imaging technology (Bio-Rad).
+Normalized results are presented in column graphs to the right of the blot images in Figures 4-6.

 SA: surprisal analysis SA; TNBC: triple negative breast cancer; EGFR: Epidermal growth factor receptor; pEGFR: phosphorylated EGFR; ERK: extracellular signal-regulated kinase; MAPK: mitogen-activated protein kinase; MEK: mitogen-activated protein kinase; FDA: Food and Drug Administration; ER: estrogen receptor; PR: progesterone receptor; HER2: human epidermal growth factor receptor-2; SVD: Singular Value Decomposition, the linear algebra procedure used to diagonalizable a matrix; G: Weight for each protein, reflecting the extent of participation of each protein in the unbalanced process an; λα: amplitude, an extent of activity of an unbalanced process in each patient; Akt: Protein kinase B; pAkt: phosphorylated Akt; MB: Methylene blue assay; PARP: Poly (ADP-ribose) polymerase; MDA-MB-231: triple negative breast cancer (TNBC) cell line; MDA-MB-468: triple negative breast cancer (TNBC); MCF7: luminal type A breast cancer cell line; 4OHT: the activated derivative of tamoxifen; 2-DG: 2-deoxy-D-glucose; LY: LY2484702, an inhibitor of p70S6K; trametinib: MEK inhibitor; erlotinib: EGFR inhibitor.